freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

 Congratulations 🎉!
 You now have a copy of freeCodeCamp's entire learning platform running on your local machine.

+## Quick commands reference when working locally

+[Here is a quick reference](/docs/README.md) to a list of commands that you may need locally from time to time:

 ## Making changes to your clone of freeCodeCamp locally

 Next, you can make changes to files, and commit your changes.